Migrating Your Racket Project from Travis to GitHub Actions

 (This follows the recipe in the racket-keyring repo.)

-First, create a GitHub Pages site for your repo, for which you could follow steps 1-4 in this blog post.
-Then, add a GA workflow to your repo which (1) builds a standalone version of your docs, (2) pushes those docs to the branch in your repo from which the GitHub Pages site is built (typically the gh-actions branch), but (3) only when you’ve made changes to your docs or to the docs workflow itself, and (4) only when these changes have been made on the main branch.
+First, create a GitHub Pages site for your repo (in a nutshell: just create an orphan branch named gh-pages and push it up to GitHub.
+You can verify the site is recognized by visiting the “Pages” section of your repo settings).
+Then, add a GA workflow to your repo which (1) builds a standalone version of your docs, (2) pushes those docs to the branch in your repo from which the GitHub Pages site is built (typically the gh-pages branch), but (3) only when you’ve made changes to your docs or to the docs workflow itself, and (4) only when these changes have been made on the main branch.

 That ends up looking something like this: